xiaofangxd/IBMTEA-FCM/README.md

 # IBMTEA-FCM
-We provided matlab implementations for Learning Large-scale Fuzzy Cognitive Maps Using an Evolutionary Many-task Algorithm.
+We provided main matlab implementations for Learning Large-scale Fuzzy Cognitive Maps Using an Evolutionary Many-task Algorithm.

 ## Getting started